adafruit/pi_video_looper/README.md

 There are also pre-compiled images available from <https://videolooper.de> (but they might not always contain the latest version of pi_video_looper)

 ## Changelog
+#### new in v1.0.12
+ - added "back" keyboard shortcut to play previous file

 #### v1.0.11
  - fixed skip bug with image_player
  - fixed possible dependency issue